 Virtual Field Trips are $100 per program, which includes a test connection, pre- and post-visit materials, and a teacher consultation.
 Programs must be scheduled at least one month in advance and can be adapted to fit special needs or audiences.

 For more information or to schedule a video conference, call (513) 639-2974 or email [email protected]

 Tailored for young audiences, this program lets students identify and learn about animals using images from the Art Museum’s permanent collection and hands-on activities.

 Curriculum Connections: Science and Visual Arts

-Explore a variety of Native American art in the Art Museum’s permanent collection.
+Explore a variety of American Indian art in the Art Museum’s permanent collection.
 Be ready group participation as hands-on activities are included.

 Curriculum Connections: Visual Arts and United States History

 Explore the globe through the Art Museum’s permanent collection.
 Students discuss countries and cultures by navigating images of works of art and maps.